-After a few steps, I climb to see the interior of the temple.
-It is a place in which the visitor cannot enter but he is allowed to see – as through the eyepiece of the camera.
-The eye takes time to get used to it, but slowly begins to draw the outlines of a scene.
+With a few silent steps, I peer up into the temple.
+One cannot enter but one can look – as through the narrow eye of the camera – at the sacred interior of the place.
+The eye takes time to adjust, the outlines of a scene emerging slowly from the gloom.
 Makuake in Japanese means the dawn, the rise of the curtain.
-Realized in Kyoto, this work is akin to a fragmentary stroll through a city where timelessness and everyday life mingle.
-The photographic medium helps me to grasp the clues of an invisible spiritual world.
-The large format camera requires a long observation time.
-To reconnect at daytime with the experience of the darkness of night, I use a photopaper as negative.
+Realised in Kyoto, this work is akin to a fragmentary stroll through a city where timelessness and the everyday mingle.
+My large format camera demands that I slow down, frame: it helps me grasp the clues of an invisible spiritual world.
+To reconnect in daytime with the experience of the darkness of night in Kyoto, I use a photopaper as negative.
 An image of the city then emerges from the shadows and its reflections.
-This process, with its long exposure time, allows me to assert my positioning in space and to engage in a silent conversation with natural elements, humans or animals.
+This process, with its long exposure time, allows me to assert my positioning in space and to engage in a silent conversation with what surrounds me.

 Galerie itinérante Santo Amor, Paris, 20.01 au 10.03 2017

 Discovery Award, Festival Encontros Da Imagem, Braga, 2015